-It is the responsibility of the installer to prepare a final Operation and Maintenance Manual for the owner.
+It is the responsibility of the installer to prepare an Operation and Maintenance Manual for the owner.
 Owners and residents are to regularly maintain their OSSM system, either through a self-maintenance program or by using a service agent.

-Mutual Obligation
+10.1 Mutual Obligation